Synoptic Discussion - October 2013

-- Teleconnections (influence on weather): To the extent teleconnections are known, a negative NAO during this time of year (April on the teleconnection maps) is typically associated with cooler-than-normal temperatures for much of the country except the South, wetter-than-normal conditions in the Southeast, Central Plains, and parts of the West (although the correlations are weak for precipitation), and negative upper-level circulation anomalies across most of the country, especially over the Central Rockies.
-A positive NAO is associated with the opposite conditions.
+- Teleconnections (influence on weather): To the extent teleconnections are known, a negative NAO during this time of year (October on the teleconnection maps) has little correlation with temperature, is weakly associated with drier-than-normal conditions in the Ohio Valley, and is associated with negative upper-level circulation anomalies over the eastern half of the country.

-- Observed: The April 2013 temperature anomaly pattern agrees with that expected for a negative NAO in the central U.S. but not the West.
-The precipitation and upper-level circulation anomaly patterns are not consistent with either a positive or negative NAO.
+- Observed: The October 2013 monthly temperature, precipitation, and upper-level circulation anomaly patterns are not consistent with those expected with a negative NAO.